On the Relation of Characteristic Modes of Different Conducting Structures: Scattering in Characteristic Modes of Another Structure

 \section{Scattering in Characteristic Modes of Another Structure}

-In order to enable describing multiple structures mathematically in a common CM basis, it is proposed in the following to formulate the scattering problem of one structure in the CM of another structure.
-It is assumed that the CM of structure A are known and the scattering of structure B is to be analyzed in the modes of structure A, as shown in Fig.~\ref{fig:foreign_structure_CM}.
-The superscripts $...^\mathrm{A}$ and $...^\mathrm{B}$ are added to mathematical symbols to indicate if a quantity is originated from structure A, B or both.
+In order to enable describing multiple structures mathematically in a common CM basis, it is proposed in the following to formulate the scattering problem of one structure in the CMs of another structure.
+It is assumed that the CMs of structure A are known and the scattering of structure B is to be analyzed in the modes of structure A, as shown in Fig.~\ref{fig:foreign_structure_CM}. \annotateChangesStart As it will be seen throughout the derivation, it is necessary to impose the limitation that the surface of structure~B is a subset of the surface of structure~A. \annotateChangesEnd The superscripts $...^\mathrm{A}$ and $...^\mathrm{B}$ are added to mathematical symbols to indicate if a quantity is originated from structure A, B or both.

 The outward traveling characteristic fields of structure A are given by:

 and standing wave type fields are given by:

 Using this definition, a formula for the incident field is given as: